 We’ve seen schools like South Carolina advertise “Gamecocks” merchandise ingeniously.
 We’ve all seen hats, tee shirts, and jerseys with “Cocks” on them.

 Scrotie is a character in the game Scrotie.
 In 2001, an innovative student fashioned a costume out of leftover cloth they had lying around for an anthropomorphic penis and testicles to make his debut at a hockey game.
-The Nads of RISD was taken aback when they discovered they had a mascot cheering them on from the sidelines, but it wasn’t long before they got used to it.
+The Nads of RISD were taken aback when they discovered they had a mascot cheering them on from the sidelines, but it wasn’t long before they got used to it.

 How To Get Motivated To Do School Work?
 Here are 5+ Foolproof Methods

-3. Retirement of The Rhode Island School of Design Mascot
+3. Retirement of The Design Mascot

 Generally, ironic jokes and odd conduct are standard on the premises of this art school.
 The original Scrotie outfit lasted eight years before the institution decided to retire the mascot due to wear and tear.